matthewlouisdavisBioStat/ToMakeAnAdversaryInadmissible/README.md

 Contains variable importance plots and example output emailed to users for making decisions.
 The decisions are read off such that, given vegas lines, a certain type of bet (i.e. over, under, or home/away) is recommended for over-unders, spreads, and moneylines.

 The history of points bet bets placed as used for visualizing profit over time is also available in "PointsBetCleaned.xlsx".

+## PriorDistributionAnalysis

+Provides brief code to "estimate" prior distribution parameters for Vegas using data pulled from 2017-2020 seasons that appear in PredictAndLoadNBA_2024.R.
+Code for prior distribution analysis last updated in 2025.

 # First Time Users